andrzejlisek/BackupToMail/readme.md

 ## Linear congruential generator

 There is very simple generator\.
 The sequence period substantially depends on the A, B and M values\.
 Initial vector has always one value and the value is the initial state \(S0\)\.
-The next value is calculated using the following formula:
+The next value will be generated using the following formula:

 ```
 S[n] = (A * S[n-1] + B) mod M